 - All staff, volunteers and trainees undertake induction / training in safeguarding and DBS/CRB checks are carried out for all who work with the children on a regular basis.

-Click here for our Safeguarding Policy
+Click here or see our policy page for our Safeguarding Policy

 To download our Guide for helpers and visitors, please select here